What is AdvantageKit? It’s a library by Team 6328 (Mechanical Advantage) that logs INPUTS, not OUTPUTS.

 }

-Now the Subsystem doesn't care if it's real or simulated.
-It just talks to the IO layer.
+The Subsystem doesn’t know (or care) if it’s running on a real robot or a laptop.
+It just talks to the .

 public class IntakeSubsystem extends SubsystemBase {